Skip to Recipe Skip to Content

 • Pour two tablespoons of vegetable oil into the frying pan.
 Peanut oil is my preference, but any vegetable oil with a neutral flavor is also suitable.

 • Add the shrimp to the pan while the oil is not too hot.
 Increase the heat gradually to medium.
-The shrimps stick to the pan if you add them to the hot oil.
+The shrimp stick to the pan if you add them to the hot oil.

 • Sear the shrimp on both sides for about a minute over medium-high heat.
 (Larger prawns need 1 1/2 minutes).
 Do not move the shrimp around the pan while searing.

-• Add minced garlic and scallion when the shrimps are about 70% cooked.
+• Add minced garlic and scallion when the shrimp are about 70% cooked.
 Saute until it turns aromatic.
 By now, the shrimps should have cooked and turned opaque.
 Do not overcook the shrimp, as they will become tough and rubbery.

 • Before you add the sauce, check if there is too much oil in the pan.
-If you think you do not want it too oily, Remove part of the oil before adding the sauce.
+If you do not want it too oily, Remove part of the oil before adding the sauce.

 • Add the sauce to the shrimp.
 Stir-fried the shrimps until the sauce starts to dry out, forming a coating on the shrimps’ surface.